Bylaws of the Council of Graduate School Programs

 See also: Procedures/Checklist, Course Proposal Form

-All proposals for program modifications should include the following elements:
+All proposals for program modifications should be submitted on the Application for Approval of a Program Modification form and include the following elements:

 - Presentation of the existing program components and the proposed change(s).

 - A substantive rationale/justification for the proposed change(s).

 - A discussion of the strengths of the proposed change(s).